thirdreplicator/raku/README.md

 raku.cdec(key, amount)
 ````

 Decrement and save a counter.
 Positive amounts will decrement the counter, and negative amounts will increment the counter.
 If no amount argument is given, the counter will be decremented by 1.
+Returns a promise that evaluates to the new value.

 #### cdel
 ````javascript
 raku.cdel(key)
 ````

 Delete a counter.
 This will delete the key in the `counters` bucket.
-Returns a promise.
+Returns a promise that evaluates to null.

 ### Bucket and bucket types API